 Why tailored phishing assessments are the best option

-Take the number of phishing approaches a cybercriminal could use and combine that with the very many different end users (in terms of both general technical skill and awareness) out there and you have a lot of variables in how your organisation could respond to the threat.
+Take the number of phishing approaches a cybercriminal could use and combine that with the very many different end users (in terms of both general technical skill and awareness) and you have a lot of variables in how your organisation could respond to the threat.
 There’s just no way that an off-the-shelf or templated phishing awareness solution can provide employees across such a broad spectrum with the tools they need to manage the risk appropriately.

 - A lot of information about their organisation was available online for anyone to find and use, including email addresses and internal processes and events.